HBPMedical/mip-deployment/kubernetes/README.md

   microk8s helm3 install exareme2 /opt/exareme2/kubernetes
   ```

-For more detailed information on the exareme2 deployment, check [here](https://github.com/madgik/Exareme2/blob/master/kubernetes).
+For a more in-depth guide on deploying Exareme2, please refer to the documentation available on the [Exareme2 Kubernetes repository](https://github.com/madgik/Exareme2/blob/master/kubernetes).